 At one time, the festival’s theme was “Ten Tribes, One Vibe.”
 But it was found out there were actually 11 tribes living in the city: Ata, Bagobo-Klata, Bagobo-Tagabawa, Iranun, Kagan, Maguindanaon, Maranao, Matigsalog, Ovu Manubo, Sama, and Tausug.

-What is the original name of Kadayawan Festival?
+Apo Duwaling is the original name of the Kadayawan Festival

 What is the Main Event in the Kadayawan Festival?